-Intuitive Eating Tool: How to Use the Hunger-Fullness Guide
+Intuitive Eating Tool: How to Use the Hunger-Fullness Scale

-The hunger fullness guide is designed to help us connect with the body's natural hunger and fullness signals.
-The scale is ranked 1 to 10.
+The hunger-fullness scale is designed to help us connect with the body's natural hunger and fullness signals.
+The hunger and fullness scale is ranked 1 to 10.
 The lower end of the scale (1-4) indicates sensations of hunger, and the higher end (6-10) represents fullness cues.
-In the middle of the scale (5), we experience a neutral phase where we are neither hungry nor full.
+In the middle of the hunger fullness scale (5), we experience a neutral phase where we are neither hungry nor full.

 Hunger (1 to 4)